 Menzel Centennial is one of Lennox & Addington County's most well-kept secrets for nature lovers.
-Found just east of Roblin, Ontario, it's a 4.8 km path with an abundance of significant wetlands that makes for a visit well worth making.
+Found just west of Roblin, Ontario, it's a 4.8 km path with an abundance of significant wetlands that makes for a visit well worth making.

 Menzel Centennial provides a spectacular view of fens, swamp forest, and highlighted by a wonderful view of Mud Lake at the northern tip of the route.